gselander/ace-key-groupcomm-oscore/draft-ietf-ace-key-groupcomm-oscore.md

 * REQ13 - Specify policies at the KDC to handle member ids that are not included in 'get_pub_keys': see {{sec-pub-keys}}.

-* REQ14 - If used, specify the format and content of 'group\_policies' and its entries: see {{ssec-join-resp}}, and the three values defined and registered, as content of the entry "Sequence Number Synchronization Method" (see {{ssec-iana-sn-synch-method-registry}}).
+* REQ14 - If used, specify the format and content of 'group\_policies' and its entries: see {{ssec-join-resp}}; the three values defined and registered, as content of the entry "Sequence Number Synchronization Method" (see {{ssec-iana-sn-synch-method-registry}}); the defined and registered encoding of the entry "Group OSCORE Pairwise Mode Support" (see {{ssec-iana-ace-groupcomm-policy-registry}}).

 * REQ15 - Specify the format of newly-generated individual keying material for group members, or of the information to derive it, and corresponding CBOR label: see {{sec-new-key}}.